Here's what it was like to take a national census back in 1921

 The Census Office tweaked its administrative geography for 1931, especially the size and numbering of enumeration districts, in line with changes in population distribution.
 This is why you can see annotations on the plans of division dated to, for example, 1928.
 Unfortunately, officials often struck out text that was valid in 1921 and overwrote it with updated text for 1931.
 As most of these textual alterations are not dated, it’s not always clear whether the marking is a genuine correction dating to 1921 or a subsequent change for 1931.

 The 1921 Census of England & Wales has none of the enumeration books that you see in the censuses from 1841 to 1901.
 Enumeration books were produced by enumerators in 1921 but these were discarded and destroyed at some point.
 Neither does the 1921 Census have the enumerator summary books included with the 1911 Census, which give just the head of household.
 Instead, the 1921 Census comprises the original household schedules (as in the 1911 Census) and the plans of division which enabled the Census Office to conduct its work with maximum efficiency during the long summer of 1921.

 The 1921 Census has finally arrived online, exclusively at Findmypast.
+To unlock the mysteries in your family story, all you need to do is subscribe or upgrade to a Premium subscription today.
 What family secrets and surprises will you discover from the forms your ancestors completed?

 Other articles recommended for you